 All those taking part will receive their very own running T-shirt, finisher’s pack and all-important medal.

-Both of the Junior Mini routes start on Riverside Road, lining up in the same place as 1,000 others for the Great Tees 10k later in the day.
+Both of the Junior Mini routes start on Riverside Road, lining up in the same place as 1,000 others for the Great Tees 10k earlier in the day.